What is MPI?

 MPICH1 implemented MPI-1 standard while MPICH2 is an all-new the implementation of MPI standard, with implementations of MPI-1 and MPI-2 functionality.
 MPICH2 includes additional features supporting one-side communication, dynamic processes, intercommunicator collective operations, and expanded MPI-IO functionality.

-Start from November 2012, the MPICH2 project is renamed nack to MPICH with a version number of 3.0.
-MPICH (v3) implements MPI-3 standard which contains significant extensions to MPI functionality, including non-blocking collectives, new one-sided communication operators, and Fortran 2008 bindings.
+Start from November 2012, the MPICH2 project is renamed back to MPICH with a version number of 3.0.
+MPICH 3.x implements MPI-3 standard while MPICH 4.x implements MPI-4 standard.

 How to use MPICH?